rvdvyver/spring-end-2-end/documents/exercise4.md

 ```
 public CoffeeStore getCoffeeStoreById(Long id)
 ```
-7. Implement the login in the getCoffeeStoreById method.
+7. Implement the getCoffeeStoreById method.
 At this stage, just return single coffee store with a selection of coffees.
 (Ignore the id for now)

 8. Go back to your Controller
 * Autowire in your previously created service.
 (Remember to use Constructor injection)